-The stem cell transplant procedure has several stages.
+A stem cell transplant is done in several stages.
 Parts of the treatment may be done in a hospital.
 Others may be done in an outpatient centre.
-How long your child's treatment takes will depend on your child's disease, how your child responds to the treatment, and any problems he or she may have from the treatment.
+How long your child's treatment takes will depend on your child's disease, how your child responds to the treatment, and any problems your child may have from the treatment.
 The doctor can tell you more about this.

-Your child will first have tests to make sure that his or her health is good enough for the chemotherapy (chemo) and radiation that are part of the procedure.
+Your child will first have tests to make sure that your child's health is good enough for the chemotherapy (chemo) and radiation that are part of the procedure.
 This may take a few days to several weeks.

 You and the doctor will look at your child's test results and discuss the physical and emotional challenges your child will face.
 Based on these things, you might go ahead with the transplant.
 Or you might choose some other treatment instead.